stebrech/accessible-pdf/_basics/defining-pdf-tags-in-word.md

 If your cursor is placed somewhere in the table, you’ll see two additional menu tabs.
 There you have the possibilities to configure your table.

+The most important table settings for accessibility are the options “Header Row”, “First Column” and “Last Column”.
+With the help of these options you’re creating table header cells.

 ### Layout grid

 A table shouldn’t be misused as a layout grid as well.
 If you need multiple columns, there is an option called “Columns” within the “Layout” menu item.
 With the help of a column break (“Layout” → “Breaks” → “Column”) you switch to another column.
 With a section break (“Layout” → “Breaks” → “Continuous”) you can switch to another column layout.